DmitryBarskov/exercism-docker-template/README.md

 ### DevContainers (vscode, intellij idea, codespaces, gitpod, dev container cli)

-0. Fork this repository ⭐️
+0. Use this repository as a template, fork it or clone it ⭐️
 1. Open track directory in a supported tool
 2. Follow the workflow of your tool of choice.
 E. g. vscode suggest to reopen \
     the track in a container